rybafish/rybafish.github.io/config.md

 `dataBarSelected: False`

 This will disable databar manual render of selected cells.
 Normally it is True, but you can disable in case of issues.

+### aboutFolders (v 096 beta iv)
+`aboutFolders: 2`

+It controls number of subfolders reported in the About dialog.
+Set it to 0 to not report at all.